dimitri/pgloader/pgloader.1.md

 pgloader uses several concurrent tasks to process the data being loaded:

-  - a reader task reads the data in,
+  - a reader task reads the data in and pushes it to a queue,

-  - at least one transformer task is responsible for applying the needed transformations to given data so that it fits PostgreSQL expectations, those transformations include CSV like user-defined *projections*, database *casting* (default and user given), and PostgreSQL specific *formatting* of the data for the COPY protocol and in unicode,

-  - at least one writer task is responsible for sending the data down to PostgreSQL using the COPY protocol.
+  - at last one write task feeds from the queue and formats the raw into the PostgreSQL COPY format in batches (so that it's possible to then retry a failed batch without reading the data from source again), and then sends the data to PostgreSQL using the COPY protocol.

-The idea behind having the transformer task do the *formatting* is so that in the event of bad rows being rejected by PostgreSQL the retry process doesn't have to do that step again.

-At the moment, the number of transformer and writer tasks are forced into being the same, which allows for a very simple *queueing* model to be
-implemented: the reader task fills in one queue per transformer task, which then pops from that queue and pushes to a writer queue per COPY task.

 The parameter *workers* allows to control how many worker threads are allowed to be active at any time (that's the parallelism level); and the